As many people are noticing and manifesting these days, crisis does not mean disaster, it means change and opportunity.

 A big one is that, unexpectedly, things related to my beloved, hard-won Berlin flat evolved in such a way that I decided to let it go.
 The Festung Absicht was a fortress protecting bold intentions, in which we shot a lot of the video for the Digital School, housed and trained the crews for our CTF performances and the WARRIOR film, and hosted many visiting dancers.
 By the dawn of 2020 it was clear to me that TangoForge and Vio y Roberto have accomplished what we wanted to in Berlin.
 Our goals are no longer focused there and I don’t need or want to live there any more.
 I decided to let go of that beautiful flat.
 With Roberto and a few other friends’ very hard work, my things have been stored.

 What remains on the to-do list is something we dancers all share, and must keep in focus over the next months as we re-engage familiar life.
 The Action Item is deciding how we want to re-engage tango.
 I believe more than ever that it’s necessary to Stop participating in aspects of tango that hurt us and Stretch toward unseen paths that evoke gratitude rather than disappointment.
 We need to decide to Take Care of ourselves and others.
-To take what is nourishing from tango and not fall back into cycles of addiction and pain.
+To take what is nourishing from tango and not fall back into cycles of addiction.

 Here is the sunrise I woke to on the day I let go of the Festung.